-Shortly after I completed my previous ministry role at my church, a wise ministry friend who knew our church and the characteristics of others like it, warned me.
-He said, “It’s going to take you a few years to see things more clearly and understand the problems with what you just experienced.”
+Shortly after I completed my previous ministry role at my church, a wise ministry friend who knew our church and the characteristics of others like it, warned me: “It’s going to take you a few years to see things more clearly and understand the problems with what you just experienced.”

-Leaders won’t apologize or admit to clear mistakes – Churches and pastors make mistakes just like you do, and humble pastors and leadership teams apologize, privately, publically, and specifically.
-I have heard of pastors, who repeatedly lose their cool and curse at their staff, explaining it away as “intensity” or “drive to succeed.”
+1. Leaders won’t apologize or admit to clear mistakes.
+Churches and pastors make mistakes just like you do, and humble pastors and leadership teams apologize—privately, publicly, and specifically.
+I have heard of pastors who repeatedly lose their cool and curse at their staff, explaining it away as “intensity” or “drive to succeed.”

 If you dare to confront these issues, you might be labeled as a complainer, soft, or unsupportive of leadership.
 Unhealthy churches are so driven by the insecurities of worldly success that they can’t admit mistakes without also finding a scapegoat such as a board, staff member, or policy that is to blame.

-Leaders can’t give clear answers and seek to marginalize critics – A church in our area recently filed a lawsuit to silence its critics.
-Thankfully, they have chose to drop the suit.
-However, churches can exaggerate, threaten, manipulate or withhold information to marginalize their critics too.
+2. Leaders can’t give clear answers and seek to marginalize critics.
+A church in our area recently filed a lawsuit to silence its critics.
+Thankfully, they have chosen to drop the suit.
+However, churches can exaggerate, threaten, manipulate, or withhold information to marginalize their critics too.
 God calls elders to have integrity and give a clear answer, not spin.
 Some churches even have a practice of requiring non-disclosure agreements.
 Churches need to avoid these types of practices if they care to have the trust of the flock.

 It doesn’t have to be like that.

 This past week, I sat in a peaceful business meeting at our church, and I didn’t feel like I was lied to, berated, or manipulated at all.
-For 30 minutes, the pastor and elders took questions, a few were even difficult because our pastor had to admit that he made a mistake in overlooking an elderly members concern.
+For 30 minutes, the pastor and elders took questions, a few that were even difficult because our pastor had to admit that he made a mistake in overlooking an elderly members concern.
 I don’t trust him less because he admitted his mistake; I trust him more.
-I was proud that he has the character to say “I’m Sorry.”
-I haven’t always seen this in past experiences but I am glad that God has brought my family to a place where that is now true on regular basis.
+I was proud that he has the character to say “I’m sorry.”